-Measurement percentages can seem quite complicated, especially considering dropper top sizes vary, rendering absolute accuracy impossible.
-However, in the interest of safety, essential oil quantities do need to be carefully monitored.
-Therefore, as a ‘rule of thumb guide’, assume the averages set out in the measurement guide below.
+Measurement percentages can seem quite complicated, especially considering that dropper top sizes vary, and that some oils are more viscose than others, which renders absolute accuracy of measurement impossible; the quantity of essential oil released per drop varies.
+However, in the interest of safety, essential oil quantities do need careful consideration.
+As a ‘rule of thumb guide’, the measurements set out in the guide below are based on average droplet sizes.

 Use no more than 1 or 2 drops of essential oils in a carrier medium on localised areas of skin.
 Keep this in mind when making first aid ointments or face creams or lotions.
-When making face creams etc. for regular use, reduce the amount of essential oils included, change the essential oil selection from time to time, and have ‘no essential oil’ breaks in between use.
+When making face creams or ointments for repeated regular use, make up small quantities that can be used up quickly and frequently refreshed, reduce the amount of essential oils included, change the essential oil selection and/or blend from time to time, and have ‘no essential oil’ breaks in between use.

 Reduced amount for children and babies over 3 months old, and those with sensitivities.

-Use maximum dilution (1 drop of essential oil in 20ml vegetable oil or non-perfumed cream or lotion) for babies between 3 months and 24 months old, do not use herbaceous, spicy or citrus oils, and always ensure the genuine purity of your essential oil before applying – 100% pure unadulterated essential oil purchased from a reputable supplier who provides relevant safety information.
-Also, for those who are frail or very elderly and those with sensitivities, allergies, eczema, asthma, and for facial blends.
+Use maximum dilution (1 drop of essential oil in 20ml vegetable oil or non-perfumed cream or lotion) for babies between 3 months and 24 months old, do not use herbaceous, spicy or citrus oils, and always ensure the genuine purity of your essential oil before applying – 100% pure unadulterated essential oil purchased from a reputable supplier who provides relevant safety information (please note, I do not advocate the use of essential oils for infants under three years old, but include advise here to ensure safety).
+Also use increased dilution for those who are frail or very elderly and those with sensitivities, allergies, eczema, asthma, and for facial blends.

 Normal amount for general and adult use